Skill Demand Index

 When Organizational Skills appears in a job's requirements, 0% of scored applicants received an L0 or L1 (missing or minimal).

-The most common pairings are Communication Skills, Bachelor's Degree, Project Management, Analytical skills, Cross-functional Collaboration.
+The most common pairings are Communication Skills, Microsoft Office Suite, Attention to Detail, Bachelor's Degree, Project Management Experience.
 Strengthening these alongside Organizational Skills improves your fit across more positions.

-Top roles: Other, Marketing, Project Management, Sales.
-Other positions have the highest demand at 41% of all Organizational Skills jobs.
+Top roles: Other, Project Management, Operations, Marketing.
+Other positions have the highest demand at 52% of all Organizational Skills jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.